gtspencer/ReadyAgentOne/ready-agent-one-node/README.md

 | `PLAYER_WON`    | `{ player: Player, score: numer, game: string }`    |
 | `GAME_COMPLETED_EVENT`    | `{ rank: Player[], game: string }`    |

-While some events are standardized and included in this package, any event name can be manually added and configured.
+While some events are standardized and included in this package, any event name can be manually added and configured (as long as the game supports it).

 ```ts
 registerEventAction("CUSTOM_EVENT_NAME", OnCustomEventCallback)